 MeClas is governed by the following rules.
 All license holders of the tool shall agree with these principles when buying license rights to the MeClas tool:

 - MeClas follows classification guidance and implements it accordingly to the legal ruling and provided technical guidance (ECHA, UN).
 For the EU, MeClas will not deviate from the proposed CLP guidance unless ECHA agreed with the proposed deviations approach.

 - The MeClas tool will be adapted to the classification ruling when needed.

 - MeClas classifies and ranks ERV/TRV data according to quality and following a strict procedure.
 New higher quality information overrules older or lower quality info after assessment by the quality control committee.

 - ERVs/TRVs are never made public unless the Consortia provides explicit written agreement in doing so.

 - All Consortia and Company specific RCS are stored on (a protected part of) the MeClas server allowing any change to the classification system, ERV/TRV to be conducted automatically and on an immediate basis.

 You must register in order to access the MeClas tool and all supporting information.
 A short description of the Terms of conditions can be downloaded.
 The manual gives an idea on the basic functionalities of MeClas.

-MECLAS is freely available to use by metal industry.
+MECLAS is freely available to use by metal industry and authorities.
 Reached your maximum number of 5 compositions?

 Find out how to upgrade your account by contacting email@example.com.